ELORF-Lahcen/FootballTeamCardsProject/README.md

 # ⚽ FootballTeamCardsProject

 A responsive website showcasing football team player stats in a card-based layout.
-This project leverages **HTML**, **CSS**, and **JavaScript** to display detailed player information and enable position-based filtering.Lahcen
+This project leverages **HTML**, **CSS**, and **JavaScript** to display detailed player information and enable position-based filtering.

 ---